 Good news: it probably can, and photo editing doesn't need to be complicated.

 This guide focuses on outcomes, not software features.
 You already have a photo that exists, and now you want it to look like what you actually saw, or even better.
-We'll walk through a simple, repeatable workflow that fixes real problems without making your photos look fake.
+A simple, repeatable workflow that fixes real problems without making your photos look fake is all you need.

 Why Editing Feels Overwhelming